jhipster/generator-jhipster-entity-audit/README.md

 You can choose to enable audit for all entities or choose the entities to be audited from a list during generation.

-The module will extend the selected entities and its DTOs with `AbstractAuditingEntity` and `AbstractAuditingDTO` class respectively to enable audits, hence make sure that your entities/DTOs doesn't have any super class.
+The blueprint will extend the selected entities with `AbstractAuditingEntity` to enable audits, hence make sure that your entities doesn't have any super class.

-This will also add new columns to the liquibase changeset for the entities, so it is ideal to recreate the tables if you are enabling this for existing entities.
+This will also add new columns to the entities, so it is ideal to recreate the tables if you are enabling this for existing entities or use incremental changelog.

-The Audit log page is optional and can be added by choosing the option while running the generator
+The Audit log page is optional and can be added by choosing the option while running the generator.

-jhipster-entity-audit module will register itself as a hook for Jhipster and the question to enable audit will available during future entity generation as well

 ### Javers integration

 When using sql or mongodb you can use [Javers](http://javers.org/) for entity auditing.

-The module will add [spring-boot integration for javers](http://javers.org/documentation/spring-boot-integration/).
+The blueprint will add [spring-boot integration for javers](http://javers.org/documentation/spring-boot-integration/).
 Each repository is annotated with the required `@JaversSpringDataAuditable` annotation.
 The new class `JaversAuthorProvider` provides javers with the correct user modifying an entity.

 # Prerequisites